 They do offer some exclusive shows, like the prior mentioned competitors.
 The Amazon original library is not as big as Netflix, but does include some great titles including Catastrophe, Bosch, Transparent, and critically acclaimed Man in the High Castle.
 Amazon also does a great job bringing popular children’s shows to streaming.

 Verdict: Great if you find value in the rest of Prime’s offerings.
-Not needed if you already have Netflix and Hulu.

 Related: The Ultimate Guide to Saving Money by Cutting Cable